Back to all reviews

 Zoom’s main cons

-With the main pros of Zoom covered, let's take a look at the downsides of using it app for internal team communication.
+With the main pros of Zoom covered, let's take a look at the downsides of using it for internal team communication.

 Concerning default member permissions

-By default, all users that you add to your Zoom workplace (and pay for their seat) have the permission to host an unlimited number of meetings with up to 100 participants (or more, depending on your plan) with no 40-minute time limit.
+By default, all users that you add to your Zoom workplace (and pay for their seat) have the permission to host an unlimited number of meetings with up to 100 participants (or more, depending on your plan) with no 40-minute limit.

 But, on default settings, your users can also: